Grand-Laviers: History

 In 1177, Jean de Ponthieu gave money to the leper hospital of the frères du Val and the gift of a forest was noted.
 The clearing of an area of the forest now known as the "Valley of the Lepers", between Laviers and Buigny-Saint-Maclou may have started up as early as 1164.

-In 1696, the leper hospital was finally closed down.
+In 1696, the leper hospital was closed down.

 In 1777, after a branch of the Somme was blocked at Saint-Valery-sur-Somme, the authorities decided to build a canal from Abbeville to the estuary at Saint Valery.
 Work began in 1786 but hit problems in 1793 with the installation of the sluice-gates in the muddy sub-strata and above all, the reaction of the local farmers, raising sheep and cattle on the salt-marshes.
 Work resumed under the orders of Napoleon Bonaparte in 1802, who wanted Saint-Valéry-sur-Somme as a war-port.
 In 1810, Spanish prisoners worked on the terracing and the maritime canal was inaugurated in 1827.
 In 1840, Laviers took the name of Grand-Laviers and from 1845 to 1850, the railway line from Abbeville to Étaples was built, a section of the Paris – Boulogne line.
 The river bed of the Somme was filled and moved to accommodate the construction.

 The town was comparatively safe during the First World War, accommodating Indian colonial assistants.

 In May 1940, during the Second World War, the town was separated from Abbeville.
 It was liberated by English troops in August 1944.